 Thailand.
 During 2005, we purchased a 23.5% ownership interest in Tatex Thailand II, LLC, or Tatex, at a cost of \$2.4 million.
 The remaining interests in Tatex are owned by entities controlled by Wexford.
-Tatex, a privately held entity, holds 85,122 of the 1,000,000 outstanding shares of APICO, LLC, or APICO, an international oil and gas exploration company.
+Tatex, a privately held entity, holds 85,122 of the

+1,000,000 outstanding shares of APICO, LLC, or APICO, an international oil and gas exploration company.
 APICO has a reserve base located in Southeast Asia through its ownership of concessions covering three million acres which includes the Phu Horm Field.
-As of March 31, 2010, our net investment in Tatex was \$2.5 million.
+As of September 30, 2010, our net investment in Tatex was \$1.9 million.
 Our investment is accounted for on the equity method.
 Tatex accounts for its investment in APICO using the cost method.
 In December 2006, first gas sales were achieved at the Phu Horm field located in northeast Thailand.
 Phu Horm's initial gross production was approximately 60 million cubic feet, or MMcf, per day.
-Gross production during the first quarter 2010 was approximately 86 MMcf and 445 Bbls of oil per day.
+Gross production during the third quarter of 2010 was approximately 81 MMcf and 400 Bbls of oil per day.
 Hess Corporation operates the field with a 35% interest.
 Other interest owners include APICO (35% interest), PTTEP (20% interest) and ExxonMobil (10% interest).
 Our gross working interest (through Tatex as a member of APICO) in the Phu Horm field is 0.7%.
-Estimated proved reserves from the Phu

-Horm field as of December 31, 2008, net to our interest, are 2.739 BCF of gas.
+Estimated proved reserves from the Phu Horm field as of December 31, 2008, net to our interest, are 2.739 BCF of gas.
 Since our ownership in the Phu Horm field is indirect and Tatex's investment in APICO is accounted for by the cost method, these reserves are not included in our year-end reserve information.

 During the first quarter of 2008, we purchased a 5% ownership interest in Tatex Thailand III, LLC, or Tatex III, at a cost of \$850,000.
 In December 2009, we purchased an additional approximately 12.9% ownership interest at a cost of approximately \$3.4 million bringing our total ownership interest to approximately 17.9%.
 Approximately 68.7% of the remaining interests in Tatex III are owned by entities controlled by Wexford.
-Affiliates of Wexford own approximately 36% of our outstanding common stock.
+Affiliates of Wexford own approximately 34% of our outstanding common stock.
 Tatex III owns a concession covering one million acres.
-The operator recently completed a 3-D seismic survey on this concession.
-During the three months ended March 31, 2010, we paid \$44,000 in cash calls bringing our total investment in Tatex III to \$4.5 million.
+Tatex III recently completed a 3-D seismic survey on this concession.
+On September 25, 2010, the first well was spud on our concession.
+During the nine months ended September 30, 2010, we paid \$224,000 in cash calls bringing our total investment in Tatex III to \$4.6 million.